-The Bank manages its liquidity risk based on its internal documents, specifically, the Liquidity Management Policy.
+The Bank manages its liquidity risk based on its internal documents, specifically, the Regulation on ALM Treasury risks management.
 The following principles are underlying the Bank's liquidity management strategy:

 - maintaining a well-balanced level of the Bank's intraday, short-, mid- and long-term liquidity;

 - diversification of assets and liabilities;

 - liquidity risk mitigation;

 - optimisation of liquidity ratios.